Jack

 ocean, is disclosed.
 The vehicle comprises a

-associated.
-A pressurized storage compartment stores the fluid
+is associated.
+A pressurized storage compartment stores the

-motor, and a valve allows fluid passage from the storage
+hydraulic motor, and a valve allows fluid passage from the

-component, e.g. a battery, is connected with the hydraulic
+storage component, e.g. a battery, is connected with the

-motor and is charged by the hydraulic motor when the hydraulic
+hydraulic motor and is charged by the hydraulic motor when

-fluid passes through the hydraulic motor.
-Upon passage in the
+the hydraulic fluid passes through the hydraulic motor.
+Upon

-hydraulic motor, the fluid is stored in a further storage
+passage in the hydraulic motor, the fluid is stored in a

-compartment and is then sent back to the area of the
+further storage compartment and is then sent back to the

 Description